demidenm/demidenm/README.md

-### Hi there 👋
+### 👋

-I'm Michael Demidenko, PhD, a NIDA funded Research Fellow at Stanford University, collaborating with Dr. Russell Poldrack.
-My expertise lies in the field of task fMRI, measurement, and neurodevelopment.
+The name is: Michael Demidenko, PhD.
+What I do right now: a NIDA funded Research Fellow at Stanford University, collaborating with Dr. Russell Poldrack.
+Expertise is within: task fMRI, measurement, neurodevelopment, data management and quantitative researcher.
 Check out my projects.
-If you have any questions, ideas, or collaboration opportunities, don't hesitate to reach out. 🧠✨
+If you have any questions, ideas, or collaboration opportunities, don't hesitate to reach out.

 Check out my [personal webpage](https://www.michaeldemidenko.com) for more details.